List of European basketball players in the United States

 In addition, NBA players are considered to be playing in the United States even if they have played only for a Canada-based team (currently the Toronto Raptors, and in the past the Vancouver Grizzlies and Toronto Huskies).
 Similarly, those who have played in what is now the NBA G League are considered to be playing in the United States even if they have only played for the Raptors' Canada-based affiliate, Raptors 905.

+Players still active in the United States are bolded.
+Players active in a league in another country are written in italics.

 If a player is listed as being a dual citizen, his or her country of birth is indicated first.